Rea second behind Bautista in Misano opener

 Rea, sitting in third place, took Bautista at the start of the third lap and followed that up by a move for the lead on Razgatlioglu as the 35-year-old looked to control the race.

-Razgatlioglu and Bautista squabbled for second which allowed Rea some breathing space out front, but once the Spaniard got into second past the Yamaha set he set about trying to pass Rea.
+Razgatlioglu and Bautista squabbled for second which allowed Rea some breathing space out front, but once the Spaniard got into second past the Yamaha he set about trying to pass Rea.

 After an earlier move failed to come off after he ran wide, Bautista took the lead with an impressive move up the inside of the 170mph turn 11 with nine laps to go, taking full advantage of Ducati's horsepower at the manufacturer's home circuit.

-As Razgatlioglu struggled to keep pace with the leading duo, a mechanical issue on his Yamaha coming out of the final corner with seven laps remaining put an end to his race and made it two Ducati's on the podium as Rinaldi was promoted to in third.
+As Razgatlioglu struggled to keep pace with the leading duo, a mechanical issue on his Yamaha coming out of the final corner with seven laps remaining put an end to his race and made it two Ducatis on the podium as Rinaldi was promoted to third.

-Out front, Bautista was able to extend his lead to 5.1 seconds over Rea by the chequered flag and move further clear at the top of the standings ahead of Sunday's two races.
+Out front, Bautista was able to extend his lead to 5.1 seconds over Rea by the chequered flag and move further clear at the top of the standings before Sunday's two races.

 Scott Redding's BMW was 10th while Northern Ireland's Eugene Laverty was in 15th position for the final point.